sean8purdue/cs240ProgrammingInC/README.md

 - Programming with command-line arguments in main(), environment variables
 - Type conversion/casting
 - Composite data structures using struct, user defined types
+- Using signal handlers/callback functions through function pointers
+- Application of enum, union, const
+- Programming functions with variable number of arguments such as printf()

+## Exams
+- Midterm: July 10 (Mon.), 2017, in-class; closed book/note.
+Sample midterm and solution: exam1, sol1 | exam2, sol2

+- The midterm has been graded.
+Please use the same procedure as before to check your total score (mid.rpt) and follow up with the TAs.
+Please come by my office hours to pick up the exam.
+Copy of midterm and solution: exam, sol
+- After picking up your midterm, please check your answer to Problem 3(b) pertaining to `*(*d+2)`.
+If your answer agrees with the posted solution but points were deducted, please contact Varshali Kumar.
+The solution sheet that I posted on July 18, 2017, had a mistake for `*(*d+2)`.

+- Final: August 3 (Thu.), 2017, 8-10am, KRAN G016; closed book/note.
+Sample final and solution: exam, sol